qmk/qmk_firmware/docs/custom_quantum_functions.md

 * `USB_LED_COMPOSE`
 * `USB_LED_KANA`

-These five constants corresponds to the positional bits of the host LED state.
+These five constants correspond to the positional bits of the host LED state.
 There are two ways to get the host LED state:

 * by implementing `led_set_user()`